Riley Nash scores pair of goals as surging Bruins beat Senators

 Senators defenceman Fredrik Claesson was given a five-minute major and a game misconduct for a check to the head of forward Noel Acciari in the opening period.

-NOTES: Miller's last goal came on April 2 at Chicago. .
-Ottawa entered with eight overtime losses, tied for most in the NHL. .
-The Senators recalled D Ben Harpur from Belleville of the AHL, but he was a healthy scratch. .
-Bruins forward Tim Schaller decidedly won a fight against Claesson after the illegal hit on Acciari. .
-Former Bruins star and coach Terry O'Reilly was in a luxury box and shown on the video board. .
-Boston forward Brad Marchand's next assist will be the 200th of his career.
+NOTES: Miller's last goal came on April 2 at Chicago. ...
+Ottawa entered with eight overtime losses, tied for most in the NHL. ...
+The Senators recalled D Ben Harpur from Belleville of the AHL, but he was a healthy scratch. ...
+Bruins forward Tim Schaller decidedly won a fight against Claesson after the illegal hit on Acciari. ...
+Former Bruins star and coach Terry O'Reilly was in a luxury box and shown on the video board. ...
+Boston forward Brad Marchand's next assist will be the 200th of his career. .
+Boston coach Bruce Cassidy joked about some of his young players having a solid game by saying: "Yeah, like a lot of nights, two or three really had their legs and two or three looked like they had some extra Christmas turkey." .
+A fire alarm was going off during most of Cassidy's postgame news conference.

 UP NEXT